yuizho/springboot-otel-demo/README.md

 ./mvnw clean package && docker compose up
 ```

-And then you can access to `http://localhost/todo` by your browser.
+And then you can access to `http://localhost/todo` by your browser to open demo app.
 Your request is handled by Nginx and forwarded to the Spring Boot server.

 ## Architecture Overview